Box Tree moth (Cydalima perstectalis)

 The species is better known for the defoliation its caterpillars cause to Box hedging and trees (Buxus).
 Brown expanses of once green box hedging have become an increasing sight in many gardens in the south east of England.

 Although in continental Europe the moth has long been considered a major pest it is only in recent years the species has begun to colonise the south east of England.

-The moths spread has been rapid with records now reaching the western counties.
+UPDATE – recent recordings show the spread of this species has become even more rapid with records now reaching the western counties of the Uk .
 Andrew Jones recorded the adult shown left in his garden in Portishead on the outskirts of Bristol in 2018.

 Migration and the importing of eggs on plants and climate change are thought to be the reasons for its arrival and expansion.

 Featured is a worn specimen of the less common darker form of the Box-tree Moth recorded and photographed by Andrew Jones in Portishead, south west England.

 Large batches of eggs are laid on the larval foodplant which then overwinter.

 The fully grown Box Tree caterpillar is approximately 30 mm in length.